Transport company: why delaying logistics decisions can cost you money

 • More pressure on time

-Especially in machinery transport (low-loaders, platforms, special lorries), availability is limited.
-And here comes a key sector point:
+Especially in machinery transportation (gondolas, platforms, special trucks), availability is limited.
+And here comes a key point of the sector:

 The current situation in Madrid: